Spectal Harmonics: Bridging Spectral Embedding and Matrix Completion in Self-Supervised Learning: Experiments

 \subsection{Comparable performance}

-To demonstrate that our trace maximization objective is on par with existing SSL methods, we test our objective in \eqref{eq:objective} on a standard ResNet-18 backbone neural network with 3-layer MLP projection head (respective dimensions: 2048-2048-2048) and obtain comparable results on CIFAR-10 and CIFAR-100 to those state-of-art methods.
-For CIFAR-10 benchmark, a fine-tuned \vicreg\, yields downstream performance of 91.45\% for top-1 and 99.8\% for top-5 accuracy which we match by our heat kernel embedding formulation that gives 90.94\% and 99.76\%, respectively, without finetuning.
+To demonstrate that our trace maximization objective is on par with existing SSL methods, we test our objective in \eqref{eq:objective} on a standard ResNet-18 backbone neural network with 3-layer MLP projection head and obtain comparable results on CIFAR-10, CIFAR-100, and ImageNet-100 to state-of-art methods.
+As most of the latter yield almost identical performance given enough hyperparameter tuning, we pick \vicreg~as a representative to compare against.
+Following the standard protocol with 1000 and 400 pre-training epochs for both CIFAR datasets and for ImageNet-100, respectively, linear probe for downstream evaluation is trained for 100 epochs.
+We do not tune hyperparameters and use default values.
+Mean and standard deviation for downstream accuracy across 5-10 trials with different seed values are reported in Table~\ref{tab:perf-small-scale}.